Del Sur Kennel Club

 Know Your Resources

-Develop a list of these groups and their local contact information and post in your kennel and/or home.
+Compile a list of essential groups and their local contact information and post it in your kennel and/or home.

 Importance of Dog Records